amirahnasihah/javascript-miniprojects/README.md

 - How to reset password when button is clicked again ? instead of generate a second one and have 30 characters.
 - initialize the pwstring="" at the beginning of the function that concatenates the pw.

+> each project code divided into branches. go check them too!